Legendami/WeatherApplication/README.md

 ![citylist](/assets/CityList.png "City List")<!-- .element height="25%" width="25%" --> ![cityweather](/assets/CityWeather.png "City Weather")<!-- .element height="25%" width="25%" -->

 ## Things to do:
-- Continue updating and implementing preliminary security work from the security folder
+- Continue updating and implementing preliminary security work
 - Seperate retrofit calls with reactive single usecases and handle those with seperate callbacks
 - Make all weather icons from the API available offline for consistency
-- Maybe add a nice picture from the Google Search Api from each City as a gradient background
+- Add a nice picture from the Google Search Api from each City as a gradient background